1n4r1/1n4r1.github.io/_posts/2019-12-01-Hackthebox-Heist-Walkthrough.md

 {% endhighlight %}

 Then, execute the "procdump.exe".<br>
-It generates a process file for the firefox.
+It generates a process file for the firefox and this time 5 files are created due to 4 processes of firefox.
 {% highlight shell %}
 *Evil-WinRM* PS C:\Users\Chase\Desktop> ./procdump.exe -ma 6728 -accepteula